Martin Tolhurst Banner Image

 After raising my family, I joined Martin Tolhurst Solicitors in April 2004 and enjoy the variety of my role here – particularly the client interaction.
 Every day is different and I believe there is always room to learn something new.

 I am a member of the Kent Law Society and regularly keep up to date with any changes in private client law.
-I see my clients at Gravesend and Ashford.
-If you are not able to come to the office I also see clients in their own home or nursing home.
-My aim is to explain legal issues in a simple manner to my clients and I receive a lot of positive feedback to this effect.
+I see my clients at Longfield and other offices as required.
+If you are not able to come to the office I am happy to see clients in their own home or nursing home.
+My aim is to explain legal issues in a simple manner to my clients and not to overcomplicate.
+I receive a lot of positive feedback to this effect.

-Outside of work I enjoy walking, trips to the cinema and my two book club memberships suggest I enjoy reading too.
-I am involved in my local church – running our annual fete and also assisting in the youth group too.
-Free time is precious to me as having 4 children means that there is always somewhere to be or something to be done (even though some have left home!)”
+Outside of work I enjoy walking, trips to the theatre and reading.
+I love entertaining.
+Free time is precious to me as having 4 children and 3 grandchildren means that there is always somewhere to be or something to be done.”

 If I were not a lawyer, I would be...

-Running my own business selling craft and homemade goods, I have always been a creative person and when my children were younger and I was a full time mum this was something I was able to explore and develop.
+Running my own craft business, I have always been a creative person and when my children were younger and I was a full time mum this was something I was able to explore more fully.
+I love being involved in a project as you can immerge yourself in it and it is great for the soul.

-If I were stranded on a desert island and could take three pieces of music with me, they would be…
+If I were stranded on a desert island and could take three items with me, they would be…

 Some Motown Music (a compilation disc as too many fantastic artists to mention!).
 I just love this type of music which is great for dancing.
-I would also bring something to read, I‘m a bit of a Game of Thrones fan and would like to reread these books as well as one of my all-time favourites The Great Gatsby by F Scott Fitzgerald, the version with Leonardo Di Caprio was spectacular but Robert Redford was the ultimate Jay Gatsby, a great tale of obsession and tragedy.
+I would also bring something to read, I‘m a bit of a Game of Thrones fan and would like to reread these books as well as one of my all-time favourites The Great Gatsby by F Scott Fitzgerald, the film version with Leonardo Di Caprio was spectacular but Robert Redford was the ultimate Jay Gatsby, a great tale of obsession and tragedy.
+And also my phone - I love a scroll!

 Articles written by Sarah Begley: